 Types of Operational Reviews

-Operational reviews are often categorized by their duration, Daily operational review (DOR), Weekly (WOR), and Monthly (MOR).
+Operational reviews are often categorized by their duration: Daily operational review (DOR), Weekly (WOR), and Monthly (MOR).

 Daily Operational Reviews

 During these meetings, it is important to keep the group focused on the process area and the daily operation.
-What happened yesterday, what is the plan for today, are there any actions to be taken, etc. Ensure KPIs are focused on the process area, not variables up or down stream outside the area’s control.
+What happened yesterday, what is the plan for today, are there any actions to be taken, etc?
+Ensure KPIs are focused on the process area, not variables up or downstream outside the area’s control.

 This is an example of a real-time production monitoring dashboard perfect for displaying KPIs for daily operational reviews.

 Due to the swiftness of these meetings, there is no time to dig down and go into troubleshooting mode.
 Issues that affect the operation should be brought up to make others aware of the problem.
-If a topic needs further investigation, an action will need to be created to pick it up after the meeting is over.
+If a topic needs further investigation, action will need to be taken to pick it up after the meeting is over.

 Weekly Operational Reviews